 PLEXUS is a Melbourne based contemporary chamber music ensemble.
 Since launching in 2014, they’ve commissioned over 70 composers and premiered close to 50 new works.
-Their third ACF campaign is now underway.
 We spoke with the group about their fundraising strategy and how they’ve used the ACF to successfully raise money to support their practice.

 Tell us a bit about your fundraising strategy.